DESIGN FOR CHILDREN'S WEAR: HOW DID IT ALL START

 Today, children’s wear is fully integrated in the fashion landscape and almost all major brand have developed their lines for the littles ones.
-It sound like a very recent concept but has actually been going on for quite a while.
+If it sounds like a recent concept, it has actually been going for quite a while.

 Marc Bohan, Christian Dior’s successor soon followed and opened the first Baby Dior store in 1967.
 He made his first designs at the age of seven by creating fantastic costumes for his little friends and his love of childhood never faded !
 He dressed some of the most famous child and mother couples such as Elizabeth Taylor and her daughter Liz as well as the Princess Grace of Monaco and her children.
 To this day Cordélia de Castellane, head of Baby Dior is still deeply committed to keep the youthful and joyful universe cherished by her predecessors in all her collections.

-To learn more about children’s wear designer clothes read the following article :
+To learn more about children’s wear designer clothes read the article